ejfree/Horseshoe/timeline.md

 - Decide: purge, harness, or repurpose the Engine.
 Outcome reshapes the Calder’s magic forever.

 Epilogues
-- New Lattice under player ideology; diaspora of goblins; Ember Canon rewritten; or a second Sundering.
+- New Lattice under player ideology; diaspora of goblins; Bond Canon rewritten; or a second Sundering.